2019 Global Progress Report

 Why do countries monitor?

-Country governments consider the monitoring exercise as an useful instrument to establish or strengthen their national co-operation policies and multi-stakeholder co-ordination mechanisms; and as part of their broader support to tracking and implementing the Sustainable Development Goals, by generating data for SDG 17 and SDG 5.
+Country governments consider the monitoring exercise as a useful instrument as they engage with development partners and others, and a basis for strengthening their national co-operation policies and multi-stakeholder co-ordination mechanisms.
+It also supports tracking and implementing the Sustainable Development Goals, generating data for SDG 17 and SDG 5.